 Amount Per Serving: Calories: 247Total Fat: 14gSaturated Fat: 5gTrans Fat: 0gUnsaturated Fat: 8gCholesterol: 42mgSodium: 345mgCarbohydrates: 16gFiber: 1gSugar: 1gProtein: 16g

 Have you tried chicken pesto sliders?
-Let me know what you think in the comments section below!Don’t forget to subscribe via Bloglovin, Facebook, and Twitter, to get more updates!
+Let me know what you think in the comments section below!Want more party inspiration?
+Join me over at Facebook, and Twitter, for regular updates and fabulous finds from around the web.